PBSW/SSD-Compulsory-Password-Manager/README.md

 ## How to run the application

-The project contains two "application", the frontend and backend.
+The project contains two "applications", the frontend and backend.
 Both of which must be running simultaneously.

 ### Backend